nikitavoloboev/data/docs/consciousness/consciousness.md

 I practice self reflection (via [journaling](../life/journaling.md)) & [meditation](../mindfulness/meditation.md) (walks in nature) to get a deeper awareness of myself and my surroundings.

-Curious how one would encode consciousness as code.
-[This paper is interesting](https://twitter.com/yacineMTB/status/1645267212838510593).
+Curious how one would [encode consciousness](https://twitter.com/yacineMTB/status/1645267212838510593) in AI agents.

 ## Notes